ClickHouse/clickhouse-docs/docs/en/manage/tuning-for-cloud-cost-efficiency.md

 ## Use a low cardinality partitioning key

-When you send a insert statement (that should containing many rows - see [section above](#ingest-data-in-bulk)) to a table in ClickHouse Cloud, and that table is not using a [partitioning key](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/custom-partitioning-key/) then all row data from that insert is written into a new part for that table on storage:
+When you send an insert statement (that should contain many rows - see [section above](#ingest-data-in-bulk)) to a table in ClickHouse Cloud, and that table is not using a [partitioning key](/docs/en/engines/table-engines/mergetree-family/custom-partitioning-key.md) then all row data from that insert is written into a new part for that table on storage:

 ![compression block diagram](images/partitioning-01.png)

-However, when you sent a insert statement to a table in ClickHouse Cloud, and that table has a partitioning key, then ClickHouse is checking the partitioning key values from the rows contained in the insert, and is creating one new part on storage per distinct partitioning key value, and each specific part contains the rows with the same specific partitioning key value:
+However, when you sent a insert statement to a table in ClickHouse Cloud, and that table has a partitioning key, then ClickHouse:
+- checks the partitioning key values of the rows contained in the insert
+- creates one new part on storage per distinct partitioning key value
+- places the rows in the corresponding parts by partitioning key value

 ![compression block diagram](images/partitioning-02.png)

-Therefore, if you want to minimize the amount of write request to the ClickHouse Cloud object storage, use no or a low cardinality partitioning key for your table.
+Therefore, to minimize the number of write request to the ClickHouse Cloud object storage, use a low cardinality partitioning key, or no partitioning key, for your table.

 ## Avoid mutations

 Mutations refers to [ALTER](../sql-reference/statements/alter/) queries that manipulate table data through deletion or updates.
 Most notably they are queries like ALTER TABLE … DELETE, UPDATE, etc. Performing such queries will produce new mutated versions of the data parts.
 This means that such statements would trigger a rewrite of whole data parts for all data that was inserted before the mutation, translating to a large amount of write requests.

-For updates you can avoid such large amount of write requests by using spezialised table engines like [ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree/) or [CollapsingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/collapsingmergetree) instead of the default MergeTree table engine.
+For updates, you can avoid these large amounts of write requests by using spezialised table engines like [ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree/) or [CollapsingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/collapsingmergetree) instead of the default MergeTree table engine.

 ## Avoid using OPTIMIZE FINAL